-As of March 31, 2018, we had \$231.9 million in construction in progress related to costs (including capitalized interest) associated with our nextgeneration upgrades to our ground infrastructure.
-We began depreciating these assets in the second quarter of 2018 when the second-generation gateways were placed into service in connection with the launch of Sat-Fi2TM, our first device to work on our upgraded network.
+As of June 30, 2018, we had \$71.1 million in construction in progress related to the remaining costs (including capitalized interest) associated with our next-generation upgrades to our ground infrastructure in certain regions around the world.
+We will place these assets into service when they are deployed.